AlgoMystique/Kanban-board-app/README.md

 -Deploy the app to Render using the Render Deployment Guide and PostgreSQL Guide.

-4.Deploy the app to Render:
+4. Deploy the app to Render:

 Follow the Render Deployment Guide for deploying the app.

-5.Use Insomnia for testing the API directly.
+5. Use Insomnia for testing the API directly.

 ## Tech Stack: